 B.A., English, Vassar College

-20th century U.S. cultural history; popular culture; monsters and American culture; history of childhood and education; globalization of American culture; cold war culture
+popular culture; monsters and horror; history of childhood, youth, and education; creativity and expressive forms; globalization of American culture

 Courses Regularly Taught

 AMST 300 Introduction to American Popular Culture

 AMST 350 Seminar in Theory and Method of American Studies

 AMST 401T Culture and Commerce of American Music

 AMST 401T Adolescent America: A Cultural History and Contemporary Study of the Teenager in America

 AMST 420 Childhood and Family in American Culture

 AMST 445 The Cold War and American Culture

 AMST 448 American Popular Culture and the World